The Swashbuckler Rogue in D&D 5e operates with speed, elegance, and charm.

 But what about using Panache in non-combat situations?

-The check works the same way with the target rolling Insight against the Swashbuckler’s Persuasion roll.
-If the target fails, they are charmed for 1 minute and regard the Swashbuckler Rogue as a friendly acquaintance.
+The check works the same way with the target rolling Insight against your Swashbuckler’s Persuasion roll.
+If the target fails, they are charmed for 1 minute and regard your Swashbuckler Rogue as a friendly acquaintance.

 As you probably expect, harming your new friend will immediately end this charm effect.